BBieganowski/pymicrostructure/docs/_build/html/_sources/user_guide.md.txt

 ## Markets - Detailed Guide

-The markets module in MicrostructPy is designed to simulate financial market mechanisms.
+The markets module in PyMicrostructure is designed to simulate financial market mechanisms.
 Currently, it features the ContinuousDoubleAuction market, which models a continuous order book market commonly found in many financial exchanges.

 ### ContinuousDoubleAuction Market